free things to do in New York City

 Cabaret | European cabaret, piano pieces by Poulenc, Rachmaninoff and more

 20th century European cabaret with Canadian artists Adi Braun and Linda Ippolito.
-Pianist Linda Ippolito captures the spirt of the moment in a series of improvisations and impromptus by Poulenc, Rachmaninoff, Giesking and Fauré.
+Pianist Linda Ippolito more captures the spirt of the moment in a series of improvisations and impromptus by Poulenc, Rachmaninoff, Giesking and Fauré.
 Vocalist Adi Braun pays tribute to the “Moderne Frau” (Modern Woman) of 1920’s and ‘30’s Berlin in songs by Weill, Hollaender, Grothe, Spoliansky and her own cabaret originals.
-Performers will be joined by the trio of John Di Martino , pianist; Tom Hubbard, bass, and David Silliman, drums.
+Performers will be joined by the trio of John Di Martino , pianist; Tom Hubbard, bass, and David Silliman, drums. less

 New York City, NY; NYC